algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/heap-sort.md

 we move the root of the max heap, which is the current max element, to the back of the heap, then in the finalized array that element must be in the correct position.

-Since heaps are completely balanced binary trees, the height of a heap is at most `lgN`.
+Since heaps are completely balanced binary trees, the height of a heap is at most $logN$.
 Furthermore, when we call the `heapifyDown` operation, the most we must displace a wrongly positioned root item is at the bottom of the heap, so this element must travel the height of the tree.
-Intuitively, since the height is `lgN`, and we must do this for all the `N` items, this algorithm's running time is `O(NlgN)`.
+Intuitively, since the height is $logN$, and we must do this for all the $N$ items, this algorithm's running time is $O(NlogN)$.

 ### Visualization